daltoniam/Starscream/README.md

 ### Compression Extensions

 Compression Extensions ([RFC 7692](https://tools.ietf.org/html/rfc7692)) is supported in Starscream.
 Compression is enabled by default, however compression will only be used if it is supported by the server as well.
-You may enable or disable compression via the `.enableCompression` property:
+You may enable compression by adding a `compressionHandler`:

 ```swift
 var request = URLRequest(url: URL(string: "ws://localhost:8080/")!)